nickcoyne/timelord/README.md

 ## Overview

-TimeLord is a lightweight Sinatra app that provides [Slack](http://slack.com/).
+TimeLord is a lightweight Sinatra app that provides [Slack](http://slack.com/) with time in zones information.
 Once setup, you can type `#e,#p,#m,or #c` in your Slack channel and TimeLord will post the time in various time zones.

 At [Baremetrics](https://baremetrics.com), we're a distributed team (spanning six different timezones) so when we mention various times in Slack, it can get confusing about what time that means for each person.
 TimeLord solves that.